InsideLoop/InsideLoop/README.md

 and performance).
 In order to cope with all those containers, iterators are central to the standard library, and make its usage more difficult.
 Scientific software developers mainly deal with arrays.
-As a consequence, we let them work with indices which are much more friendly to use.
+As a consequence, we let them work with indices which are much more friendly to use for their work.
 The standard library also lacks multi-dimensional arrays and an efficient hash table.
-Moreover, its usage of error handling is strange: opening a file that does not exists does not throw any exception whereas accessing an array out of bounds might throw one.
-Any decent programmer would throw an exception for opening a file that does not exists and abort the program for an out of bound array access as it is a programming error.
+Moreover, its usage of error handling is strange: opening a file that does not exist does not throw any exception whereas accessing an array out of bounds might throw one.
+Any decent programmer would throw an exception in the first situation and abort the program for an out of bound array access which is not an exceptional situation but a programming error.

 - **Linear Algebra libraries**: Those libraires such as Eigen were also not a good solution for us.
-They rely on expression templates which allows you to write linear algebra in a very friendly manner, but makes the optimization of the computation very difficult to handle for the library maintainer.
-Although they do an amazing work for this, it is still very difficult to understand what is done under the hood.
+They rely on expression templates which allow you to write linear algebra in a very friendly manner, but make the optimization of the computation very difficult to handle for the library maintainer.
+Although they do an amazing work for this, it is very difficult to understand what is done under the hood.
-And as these libraries are all template based, their complexity will come to you one day or another.
+As these libraries are all template based, their complexity will come to you one day or another.
 That's the reason we prefer, to avoid expression templates and template meta-programming techniques.
 It allows us to have a code base which is much more simple and easy to understand.

+In a few words, this library should appeal to **scientific programmers** looking for easy to use containers and wrappers around the best numerical libraries available today.
+It should be very **friendly** to **C** and **Fortran** programmers who still represent an important share of High Performance coders.

-Note that for the time being, InsideLoop is a work in progress which is experimental.
+Note that for the time being, **InsideLoop is a work in progress which is experimental**.
 Although some parts of it have been used in production code, it is still experimental.
-Even the API is not stabilized yetThe containers from the C++ standard library were too difficult to customize to our needs without changing their types.
+Even the API is not stabilized yet.

-In a few words, this library should appeal to scientic programmers looking for easy to use containers and wrappers around the best numerical libraries available today.
-It should be very friendly to C and Fortran programmers who represent still the bulk of High Performance coders.

 ## Debugability and efficiency for dynamic arrays